AndrewDongminYoo/segway-ble-manager/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C or Swift files, open `example/ios/SegwayBleManagerExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > @gbike/segway-ble-manager`.
+To edit the Objective-C or Swift files, open `example/ios/SegwayBleManagerExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > SegwayBleManager`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `segway-ble-manager` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `SegwayBleManager` under `Android`.

 ### Commit message convention